monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/2/wordpress_firstlaunch.png)

-We can skip this step unless you are an a more a
+We can skip this step and worry about giving you site a nice name like `www.brians_laptops.com` later... i.e. a domain name and not just the four set of numbers we are typing into the web browers

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/moba_setname.png)